ibm-cloud-docs/monitoring/agent/change_kube_agent.md

 | `kubernetes.object.annotation.*`  | Kubernetes object annotation                   |
 | `kubernetes.object.label.*`       | Kubernetes object label                        |
 | `all`                              | Default rule to specify all objects            |
-{: caption="Table 1.
-Parameters to define conditions on containers" caption-side="top"}
+{: caption="Parameters to define conditions on containers" caption-side="top"}

 Consider the following information on how the monitoring agent applies the rules that you define in the **container_filter** section:
 * You define conditions by configuring them with the **include** and **exclude** filtering parameters.